zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/shell/cap.rst

 When the Bluetooth stack has been initialized (:code:`bt init`), the Initiator can discover CAS and the optionally included CSIS instance by calling (:code:`cap_initiator discover`).
+The CAP initiator also supports broadcast audio as a source.

 .. code-block:: console